Synonyms: Hydnoraceae APNI*

 Description: Climbers, [shrubs or perennial herbs].

-Leaves alternate, simple, mostly entire, stipules absent.
+Leaves alternate, simple, mostly entire, true stipules absent.

 Flowers solitary or in racemes.
 Flowers mostly strongly zygomorphic, bisexual.
 Calyx usually tubular, petaloid.
 Petals generally absent.
 Stamens 4–many, most commonly 6 or 12, free or fused to the base of the style, the filaments and style forming a column.
 Ovary usually inferior, 4–6-locular, stigma short with 4–several lobes; placentation axile or parietal, ovules numerous in each loculus.